-Application of conventional material handling and production planning & control (PPC) systems was suitable for those predictable business environments with quasiconstant demand.
+Application of conventional material handling and production planning & control (PPC) systems was suitable for those predictable business environments with quasi-constant demand.
 By presenting new markets and global competition a positive loop has been appeared that increases the requirements of customers respectively the producers.
-Today, introduction of new planning and control systems is necessary.
-Since conventional material handling and PPC systems seem to be incapable to satisfy stochastic demand, several improved material handling and control systems have been introduced in a chronological order.
-Scholz-Reiter et al. have briefly compared the most popular one of them, including the Flexible Manufacturing System, the Reconfigurable Manufacturing System and the Autonomous Manufacturing System [3].
+Today, introduction of new planning and control systems is considered necessary.

+Since conventional material handling and PPC systems seem to be incapable to satisfy stochastic demand, several improved systems have been introduced in a chronological order to enhance the performances.
+Scholz-Reiter et al. have briefly compared the most popular ones of them, including the Flexible Manufacturing System, the Reconfigurable Manufacturing System, the Holonic System, and the Autonomous Manufacturing System [3].

-Initially, flexibility in a production system was considered as reducing set-up time and rapid changeovers [8].
-This characteristic could be complied by the Lean Manufacturing System that for several years has shown its capability between existing production systems.
-Thereby its competitive advantages are proved in a relatively constant demand with moderated product variety [9].
-Nevertheless, lean manufacturing as a conventional system in some degrees with leveled production schedule, i.e. lean manufacturing against mass production with fully conventional system, faces with several difficulties when the demand is stochastic and fluctuating [8], [9].
-In general, the lean concept follows a trade-off between producer and customer to get a quasi- constant level of production pace in the logistics system to eliminate any non-value added activities.
-In spite of this, lean principles also cover some methodologies to confront with instabilities plus adoption of flexibility which are used by its successive systems like the Agile Manufacturing System.
+Initially, flexibility in a production system was considered as reducing set-up time and rapid changeovers [7].
+This characteristic has been taken into account by some initiatives systems.
+For example, the Lean Manufacturing System could comply with that specification which for several years has shown its capability in existing production systems.
+Thereby, its competitive advantages rather are proved in a relatively constant demand with moderated product variety [8].
+Nevertheless, lean manufacturing mostly aims to cut any kind of activities which causes some instability into the robust system.
+Concerning that, lean can be considered as a conventional system in some degrees with levelled production schedule, i.e. lean manufacturing against mass production with fully conventional system, faces with some difficulties when the demand is stochastic and fluctuating [7,8].
+In general, the lean concept follows a trade-off between producer and customer to get a quasiconstant level of production pace in the logistics system to eliminate any non-value added activities.
+Despite this, lean principles also cover some methodologies to confront with instabilities plus adoption of flexibility which are used by its successive systems like the Agile Manufacturing System.

 It is noticeable that the Flexible Manufacturing System originated the agility concept.
 After the initial perceptions, later the flexible manufacturing has extended its business context, thus the agility concept has been appeared.
-Agility has been introduced in order to deal with volatile demand and changing business circumstances [8], [11].
-It is believed that by introduction of the autonomous system a new door is opened to the agile manufacturing concept.
+Agility has been introduced in order to deal with volatile demand and changing business circumstances [7,9].
+It is believed that by introduction of the autonomous control system, as a flexibility tool, a new door is opened to the agile manufacturing concept.

-Responsiveness is the utmost goal of an agile system [11] while autonomous system has demonstrated its contribution to the throughput time, respectively lead time [4], [5], [6], [10] as responsiveness criteria [8], [12].
-Autonomy in logistic processes by adoption of dynamic behavior actively contributes to improve responsiveness of the corresponding system.
+Responsiveness is the utmost goal of an agile system [9] while autonomous system has demonstrated its contribution to the throughput time, respectively lead time [4, 5], [10, 11] as responsiveness criteria [7, 12].
+Autonomy in logistic processes by adoption of dynamic behaviour actively contributes to improve responsiveness of the corresponding system.